dropbox/dropbox-sdk-js/README.md

 ## Documentation

-The full documentation for the Dropbox JavaScript SDK can be found here:
+The full documentation can be found here:
 <http://dropbox.github.io/dropbox-sdk-js>

 ## Quickstart